devops329/devops/instruction/burpSuite/burpSuite.md

 ![Payload parameters](payloadParameters.png)

 Press the `Attack` button.
-You will need to dismiss the warning about the Community Edition being throttled, but then it will display the results.
+You will need to dismiss the warning about the Community Edition being throttled, but then it will display the results in a new window.

 ![Intruder results](intruderResults.png)